FleetOpsClub logo

 Cons

-IntelliShift is a credible option for mid-market fleets that want a unified platform tying GPS tracking, AI dash cams, ELD, maintenance, and fuel analytics together without assembling the same coverage from three or four vendors.
-The AI Dash Cam 400 with 40+ behavior detections is a legitimately strong product, and the tight integration between video, telematics, and diagnostics data is the clearest differentiator.
+IntelliShift is a credible unified platform for mid-market fleets (50–500 vehicles) that want GPS tracking, AI dash cams, ELD, maintenance, and fuel analytics from one vendor.
+The AI Dash Cam 400 with 40+ behavior detections is a strong product, and the tight integration between video, telematics, and diagnostics is the clearest differentiator.

 Starting price: Connected vehicle data, GPS tracking, basic safety scoring, reporting